m1stadev/Inferius/README.md

 - A brain.

 ## Disclaimer
 - I take **NO** reponsibility for any loss of data, issues with your device, or anything else if you use Inferius.
-You accept those risks when you use this tool, on your own accord.
+You accept those risks when you use this tool.

 ## Usage